AntonioGarciaDiaz/Self-constructing_DenseNet/README.rst

 - **Variant #1:** Performs an ascension stage, then an improvement stage without using the restarting countdown system.
 The improvement stage lasts until a max number of total epochs (default 300) has elapsed.

-- **Variant #2:** **This is the most recent version.** Performs an ascension stage, then an improvement stage that ends based on a restarting countdown system.
+- **Variant #2:** Performs an ascension stage, then an improvement stage that ends based on a restarting countdown system.

+- **Variant #3:** **This is the most recent version.** Exactly like variant #2, except the ascension stage can only end on basis of the network's accuracy.

 Running the code
 ----------------